 Elana’s Paleo Bread is excellent.
 I’ve made it three times and it made us all quite happy.
 In fact, each time I have made it, I am newly surprised how good it is!
 It’s super simple to make, too.
 For a gluten-free bread, particularly grain-free bread, that is saying a lot!
 (See recipe at the bottom of this post.)

-As one who loves flourless recipes of all kinds, I simply had to make Elana’s Flourless Nut-Free Brownies.
-They are better than even I could have possibly expected.
+As one who loves flourless recipes of all kinds, I simply had to make Elana’s Flourless Brownies Made Without Nuts.
+I made one change based on what I had on hand/use all the time.
+I subbed in butter for the Spectrum shortening.
+These brownies turned out better than even I could have possibly expected.
 In a word, they are fabulous!
 Mr. GFE’s review: “Delicious!
 Tastes like a real brownie to me.”
-Again, these brownies are just wonderful and the hardest part of making these brownies is waiting for them to cool so you can sample one!
+Again, these brownies are just wonderful and the hardest part of making this recipe is waiting for them to cool so you can sample one!
 (See recipe at the bottom of this post.)

 UPDATE: This giveaway is now closed.
 The winners and their comments are shown below: